+The rates for all employers are shown in the Fund's Rates and Adjustments Certificate, which forms part of the formal Actuarial Valuation Report.
 Employers' contributions are expressed as minima, with employers able to pay contributions at a higher rate.
-Account of the higher rate will be taken by the Fund Actuary at subsequent valuations.
+Account of any higher rate will be taken by the Fund actuary at subsequent valuations, i.e. will be reflected as a credit when next calculating the employer's contributions.

-2.5 What different types of employer participate in the Fund?
+2.3 What different types of employer participate in the Fund?